AlexRoman938/Scrapy_News_SJM/README.md

 ## FUTURE WORK

-Finally, I would like to do an analysis with the news in the future (i.e. Exploratory Data Analysis).
+Finally, I would like to do an analysis with the news in the future.
+So, I would use NLP (Natural Language Process) to know which are most words in the news and what is the situation of San Juan de Miraflores.